open-telemetry/opentelemetry-dotnet/RELEASING.md

 ```

    This generates combined changelog to be used in Github release.
+   Once contents of combined changelog is saved to Github release,
+   delete the file.

 3.Run the following PowerShell script from the root of the repo.
    This updates all the changelog to have release date for the